 After over a decade of teaching yoga and owning a local yoga studio, she discovered helping and encouraging people is her spiritual gifting.
-Her role in the houses is to help guide the women through conflict resolution, share Biblical guidance and encouragement, regular room checks, social media, and bookkeeping.
+Her role in the houses is to share Biblical guidance and encouragement, regular room checks, social media, and bookkeeping.

-Apart from assisting at the houses, she also works full-time at a local church as the receptionist/admin assistant.
-In addition, her hobbies include health, nutrition, mountain biking, crafting and traveling.
+Apart from assisting at the houses, she also works full-time at a local company as an executive assistant.
+In addition, her hobbies include health, nutrition, playing ukulele, crafting and traveling.

 He’s a fairly energetic old guy who loves being outdoors, skiing and hiking and gardening.
 He retired last year from a career with the airlines.